SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 In this step we will be configuring the yaml required for IIS Collection.

 Path of the different log file configured to capture IIS logs is needed to be given here.
+Please refer to the "Prerequisite" section of this page.
 You can add any custom fields which you want to tag along with the data ingested in sumo.
 Click on the **Download YAML File** button to get the yaml file.